rgmorales/kubernetes-the-hard-way-on-lxd/docs/09-bootstrapping-kubernetes-workers.md

 ## Recommendation

-Have a handy shell script that you will run everytime when you restart worker nodes
+Have a handy shell script that you will run every time when you restart worker nodes

 ```
 {